New York City in the early 90s was rife with crime.

 Rudy Giuliani went on to lead his great city through the horror of 9/11.

-It is a matter of singular pride that the city did not erupt into frenzied violence targeting Arabs, Muslims, brown-skilled people, immigrants, anyone.
+It is a matter of singular pride that the city did not erupt into frenzied violence targeting Arabs, Muslims, brown-skinned people, immigrants, anyone.
 The mayor told his city to stand together and support each other.
 And the city did exactly that.

 This was probably because we liked what our city had become and did not want to lose it.
 We also had a leader who did not want either criminal violence or bigotry tormenting his people.